SpencerWBarnes/An-Adventurers-Life/README.md

 - CurrentDayProvider
   - App
+    - TabsPane
       - Sections (Can add new action items)
         - ItemCards
           - ReadonlyItemCards (Can update counts for action items)
           - EditableItemCards (Can delete action items or update label, favorite status, prices, and order of action items)
     - Footer (Can modify Player data)

 ## Attributions